avbentem/libelium-waspmote-lorawan/README.md

   > #### Gases Board 2.0
   > Remember that when turning off the board the configuration of the sensor stages will be lost.

-- Most examples do not enable the RTC, but "Board configuration and programming" in "gases-sensor-board-2.0.pdf"
+- Most examples do not enable the RTC, and peeking into the `WaspSensorGas_v20` library code seems to suggest that the RTC is enabled if needed, but "Board configuration and programming" in "gases-sensor-board-2.0.pdf" states:
-  states:

   > Turn on the RTC to avoid possible conflicts in the I2C bus.